2022-2023 Comprehensive Local Needs Assessment Guidebook (Update)

 Find more information at:

 The transition from self-reported data to an autocoded course completion system reported in PEIMS is effective for the 2020-2021 school year.
 The Perkins V Indicator report is generated from this data set to measure the performance of CTE programs in Texas at the local and state levels.
 The following resources will provide local education agencies (LEA) and stakeholders with information on the new autocode system.
-LEAs interested in developing a local version of the CTE autocode system can access the technical documents at https://www.texasstudentdatasystem.org/tsds/education-data-warehouse/peims-calculations-tech-tips under CTE auto calculation.
+LEAs interested in developing a local version of the CTE autocode system can access the technical documents at PEIMS Calculation Tech Tips (updated for 2022-23) under CTE auto calculation.

-The Perkins V Indicator Data Statewide report provides summary data on the performance of Texas secondary career and technical education (CTE) programs for the 2018-2019 school year as required by Sec.
+The Perkins V Indicator Data Statewide report provides summary data on the performance of Texas secondary career and technical education (CTE) programs for school years as required by Sec.
 113(C),(D), and (E) of the Strengthening Career and Technical Education for the 21st Century Act (PL 115-224, Enacted July 31, 2018), Perkins V.